 For her the holidays, she says, are about spending quality time with people you care about.
 “My parent’s home was always filled with guests.
 So I tend to also keep an ‘open house’ during the holidays."

 “In order to make sure there is enough food and I’m not scrambling at the last minute, I tend to make a few dishes in advance.
 One in particular is a baked biryani with vegetables that suffices as a one-dish meal.”

-Follow this link for a vegetable biryani recipe.
+Follow this link for

 Recipes for South Africa-Themed Entertaining

 In July, we gave Cuisine Noir readers culinary tips for home entertaining from rising culinary star Themba Mngoma, who forged his career as a top South African black chef by thumbing his nose at the stereotype that says Zulu men should stay out of the kitchen.
 These days the talented Mngoma is executive chef at Stephnie’s, a contemporary-chic theatrically-themed restaurant in South Africa’s administrative capital, Pretoria.

 Mngoma has bitter-sweet childhood memories of the festive season.
 “Christmas is celebrated and it’s a festive time in rural South Africa,” he says.

 His holidays would typically start when he was bundled into a car for a long drive from Zululand to family in the Eastern Cape region known during apartheid as Transkei.

 On Christmas morning kids would typically receive much-needed clothes, given that families were poor and new clothes were a luxury.
 All the kids — “even those who did not attend Sunday school” — would don their new attire.